fesavali/monty/README.md

 A variable is defined when the compiler allocates the storage for the variable.

-You may declare a variable multiple times (though once is sufficient); you may only define it once within a given scope.
+You may declare a variable multiple times ,though once is sufficient; you may only define it once within a given scope.
 A variable definition is also a declaration, but not all variable declarations are definitions.